-What’s Covered in Your Homeowners Insurance
+Winter Damages Covered by Homeowners Insurance

-What’s Not Covered in Your Homeowners Insurance
+What’s Not Covered by Homeowners Insurance

 Home insurance for storm damage is a multi-layered system, as not all types of damage done to your home will be covered by your standard home insurance.

 Flash floods caused by a sudden rise in temperature during the winter months can cause significant damage to your home that will not be covered by your standard home insurance policy, but flood insurance can be purchased separately.

 Most damages not covered by insurance are due to homeowner negligence.
 These may include damages resulting from extreme cold due to failure to maintain a reasonable temperature in your house or failure to remove threatening trees and dead branches.

 More Winter Liabilities

 In addition to the above risks, slips and falls on your property are always a possibility in winter.
 Such incidents are likely covered by the liability coverage that comes with your home insurance policy, but it’s a good idea to double check with your insurance agent.
 If you do experience an incident like this, help with potential legal aspects may also be included in your policy.